Ktor 3.1.3 Help

 This creates an instance of the Greeting type and invokes its greet() method.
 If you look for this type in the server module you will not be able to find it.
 Instead, you will find it within the shared module:

-Greeting.kt and Platform.kt opened in Fleet
+Greeting.kt and Platform.kt opened in IntelliJ IDEA

 The shared module contains code that will be used across different target platforms.